 Additionally, the size of the implant and the technique used to implant the device into the patient may also have an effect on the patient and the device’s ability to remain in place without further difficulty.
 Unfortunately, should a woman experience complications, she will most likely need to undergo a second procedure to remove the device before complications escalate.
 In some cases, physical therapy and rehabilitation is required and can be costly depending on the severity of the damage.
 For this reason, patients may consider working with a Georgia transvaginal mesh lawyer to seek compensation to help cover the added medical expenses such as treatments and physical therapy programs that are necessary after the allegedly defective implant is removed.

 Patients are currently filing claims against several manufacturers of transvaginal mesh devices, including:

 - Boston Scientific

 In many lawsuits, plaintiffs allege that the transvaginal mesh devices manufactured by these companies caused serious and life-threatening complications and often resulted in the need to undergo additional procedures and treatments.
 While no settlement amount is guaranteed, you may consider working with a Georgia transvaginal mesh lawyer to learn more about filing your own claim if you feel that your injuries were the direct result of a defective transvaginal mesh implant.

 A Georgia Transvaginal Mesh Lawyer Can Help You to Recover Damages for Your Injuries

-Contact the Georgia Injury Attorney Group today to learn more about filing your own transvaginal mesh lawsuit if you feel that you suffered injuries that were caused by a transvaginal mesh implant.
+Contact Attorney Group for Georgia today to learn more about filing your own transvaginal mesh lawsuit if you feel that you suffered injuries that were caused by a transvaginal mesh implant.
 We will provide you with a free, no-obligation consultation, help you to determine if you have a valid claim and answer your questions to the best of our ability.
 We will also connect you with an affiliated Georgia transvaginal mesh lawyer who will assist you throughout the legal process.